 - Diarrhea

-These are a few of the most prominent signs that you can watch for if you suspect your dog has ingested to much zinc due to using Sudocrem.
+These are a few of the most prominent signs you can watch for if you suspect your dog has ingested too much zinc due to using Sudocrem.

-It is possible to lose your dog from zinc toxins sickness if it is not caught and treated.
-However, there is treatment available and most dogs will make a full recovery.
+Losing your dog from zinc toxins sickness is possible if it is not caught and treated.
+However, treatment is available, and most dogs will fully recover.
 Ultimately, zinc toxicosis is considered to have relatively good prognosis results if it is caught and treated promptly.
-This is the only worry for Sudocrem on dogs.
+This is the only worry for using Sudocrem on dogs.

 Using Sudocrem on Dogs